 Local SEO is the process of optimizing your possessed properties to gain traffic from location-based searching.
-The lightning growth of mobile internet users has made local optimization a vital focus for a variety of businesses, most important for business with brick and mortar stores.
+The lightning growth of mobile internet users has made local optimization a vital focus for a variety of businesses, most important for businesses with brick and mortar stores.
 It is estimated that 43% of all Google, 25% of all Bing, and 25% of all Yahoo searches are location-oriented.

 In the search engine, there are three types of non-paid local results for mobile and desktop searchers.
 They are localized organic, pack/carousel, and maps.
 Localized organic searches are the traditional organic search result for keywords that contain geographic modifiers.
 The pack refers to the portion of the search results that are strictly for local searches.

 The pack (Carousel) is a separate set of listing that call out specific points on the map contained within the search result page.
 The map part refers to searches generated through Google/Bing maps.
 Below are the diagram outlining the differences.

 If you want to rank your business on the local listing as given in the above image.
 The first thing you need to do is to claim your business on Google My Business.

 Google My Business is a free and easy-to-use tool for businesses and organizations to manage their online presence across Google, including Search and Maps.
 By verifying and editing your business information, you can both help customers find you and tell them the story of your business.

 - You can manage how your business information should appear across Google, including Search and Maps, using it free.

 - Interact with your customers (New or Old) and tell them your journey/story of your business.

 You can manage your information about how you want to display to visitors when they search for relevant services or products you offer.
 The consumers consider a business, which has verified the information by Google My Business, as a reputable service provider.
 When people look for your business on Google Maps and Search, make sure that you give them access to information like hours, website and street address and contact no.